-Mar Vista is a westside neighborhood surrounded by Santa Monica, Sawtelle, Rancho Park, Palms, Culver City, Westside Village and Venice.
-To vote for other Los Angeles neighborhoods to be covered on the blog, vote here.
-To vote for Los Angeles County communities, vote here.
-To vote for Orange County communities, vote here.
+Mar Vista is a Westside neighborhood surrounded by Santa Monica, Sawtelle, Rancho Park, Palms, Culver City, Westside Village, and Venice.

 CHARACTER AND DISTRICTS

-Within Mar Vista are several smaller neighborhoods, including Westdale (between National Blvd, Palms Blvd, Inglewood Blvd and Sawtelle Blvd), Mar Vista Hill (south of National, east of Centinela), the Gregory Ain Mar Vista Tract (along Moore and Meier between Marco and Palms), McLaughlin (between the 405, Centinela, Venice Blvd and Culver) and Culver West (between Washington, Centinela, Gilmore and Beethoven).
-The neighborhoods may’ve at one time reflected a varied character, but nowadays McLaughlin and Culver West are pretty indistinguishable from the rest of the southern part of Mar Vista, which boasts a higher number of lowriders and trampolines than the northern portions.
+Within Mar Vista are several smaller neighborhoods, including Westdale (between National Blvd, Palms Blvd, Inglewood Boulevard and Sawtelle Boulevard), Mar Vista Hill (south of National, east of Centinela), the Gregory Ain Mar Vista Tract (along Moore and Meier between Marco and Palms), McLaughlin (between the 405, Centinela, Venice Boulevard and Culver), and Culver West (between Washington, Centinela, Gilmore, and Beethoven).
+The neighborhoods may’ve at one time reflected a varied character, but nowadays McLaughlin and Culver West are pretty indistinguishable from the rest of the southern part of Mar Vista, although the latter boasts a higher number of lowriders and trampolines than the northern portions.
 The fact that Westdale is the only neighborhood within Mar Vista to have official designation is odd.
-It does boast a Mickey D’s and KFC.
-The residents of Mar Vista are approximately 51% White (mostly Germanic), 29% Latino (mostly Mexican with a large number of Oaxaqueños in particular) and 13% Asian (mostly Korean).
+It does boast a Mickey D’s and KFC, though.
+The residents of Mar Vista are approximately 51% White (primarily Germanic), 29% Latino (primarily Mexican with a large number of Oaxaqueños in particular), and 13% Asian (primarily Korean).

-After thousands of years as part of the Tongva homeland, the Spaniards arrived and claimed the area for themselves.
+The ancestors of the Chumash arrived in Southern California at least 13,000 years ago and, by roughly 8000 BCE, had established their largest village on the mainland at the Ballona Wetlands.
+Around 1500 BCE, the Tongva migrated to the region from the Sonoran Desert.
+In 1542 CE, the Spaniards sailed up the coast claimed the area for themselves.
 In 1819, the king of Spain granted Jose Augustin Antonio Machado and Felipe and Tomas Talamantes permission to graze their cattle on Rancho La Ballona (also sometimes spelled Baiona and Bayona).
-In 1822, Mexico declared independence and California became a part of that country.
+In 1810, Mexico declared independence and California became a part of that country.
 In 1848, after a war with the United States, California became part of the latter.

 EARLY AMERICAN HISTORY

-In 1857, Benjamin D. Wilson, the first mayor of Los Angeles, received title to one fourth of Rancho La Ballona on foreclosure of a $1500 loan he’d made to Tomas Talamantes.
+In 1857, Benjamin D. Wilson, the first mayor of Los Angeles, received the title forone-fourth of Rancho La Ballona on foreclosure of a $1500 loan he’d made to Tomas Talamantes.
 Two years later he sold his land to George A. Sanford and John D. Young.
-Things were pretty quiet, although in 1863, Yankee soldiers camped on Mar Vista Hill, in anticipation of a possible rebel attack of Los Angeles from Catalina Island.
+Things were pretty quiet — although in 1863, Yankee soldiers camped on Mar Vista Hill in anticipation of a possible rebel attack on Los Angeles from Catalina Island.
 After Santa Monica was founded in 1875, the Los Angeles and Independence Railroad connected the beach town to LA.
-One Moye Wicks took over took over the lands of La Ballona and courted the rival Santa Fe Railroad to build a line to his proposed Port Ballona Harbor.
+One Moye Wicks took overtook over the lands of La Ballona and courted the rival Santa Fe Railroad, hoping to build a line to his proposed Port Ballona Harbor.
 The Palms (now simply Palms) was the first town to spring up along the line, in 1886.
 The following year, Louis Mesmer and Wicks joined forces to develop Port Ballona Harbor and a land boom ensued.
 Two years later, the land boom ended and development stopped.
 Then, in 1889, a severe storm destroyed the harbor.